jacobbweber/jacobbweber-github.io/_tabs/my-office.md

 ## Homelabs

 Since I have already invested pretty heavily into my Gaming PC.
 I typically use it to host my lab environments using either Hyper-v or VMware Workstation Pro and GNS3 for virtual networking.
-There are some great tutorials out there for using Ansible+GNS3 to simulate managing routers/switchs via code.
-I don't have long running workloads that require constant uptime, so I spin up/down enviornments as needed.
+There are some great tutorials out there for using Ansible+GNS3 to simulate managing routers/switch's via code.
+I don't have long running workloads that require constant uptime, so I spin up/down environments as needed.
 For hybrid learning, I extend my local labs into cloud hosting platforms like Azure and AWS when I have trial/credits available.

 Future state, I have considered buying some "Mini PC"s like Intels NUC 12 pro or Asus Expertcenter PN52.
 The thought was to get 2-4 of them that run ESXi/vSphere  but haven't had a huge need to do it yet.

 One of my goals this year (2024) is to put together some labs using automation and all the BuzzOps.
-The first project I'm going to tackle is located here [homelab-hyperv](https://github.com/jacobbweber/homelab-hyperv), where I plan to use tools like hashicorps packer/terraform and ansible to spin up a windows domain based lab with linux realm joined servers.
-The goal is to be able to spin up the enviornment and run various playbooks for configuring everything + install other apps like Grafana/Promethus for monitoring.
+The first project I'm going to tackle is located here [homelab-hyperv](https://github.com/jacobbweber/homelab-hyperv), where I plan to use tools like HashiCorp packer/terraform and ansible to spin up a windows domain based lab with linux realm joined servers.
+The goal is to be able to spin up the environment and run various playbooks for configuring everything + install other apps like Grafana/Prometheus for monitoring.

 From there I can more easily tackle learning new topics of interest more easily having the infrastructure available.